TheBestPessimist/duplicacy-utils/Readme.md

 ### TODO (HELP NEEDED)

 - `filters`
-- - improve the exclude rules for MacOS
+    - improve the exclude rules for MacOS

 - misc
-- - name/organize the scripts better
+    - name/organize the scripts better

 - readme
     - explanation of how to run the scripts, and that they need to be in the same folder

 - backup
-- - send mail/notification with the statistics of the run (and other info)
+    - send mail/notification with the statistics of the run (and other info)
-- - save mail/notification password/token to windows credentials manager, not in plaintext or some temp file which is just dumb
+    - save mail/notification password/token to windows credentials manager, not in plaintext or some temp file which is just dumb

 ### Changelog

+##### 2018.04.09
+- Improved the filters file with more (better?) regex from [NiJoao](https://github.com/NiJoao).

 ##### 2018.01.31